branki/website/content/en/docs/v3.3/installing-on-linux/introduction/air-gapped-installation.md

       ```yaml
       #!/usr/bin/env bash

-      # Copyright 2018 The KubeSphere Authors.
+      # Copyright 2018 The Kuberix Enterprise Authors.
       #
       # Licensed under the Apache License, Version 2.0 (the "License");
       # you may not use this file except in compliance with the License.